 All in all this is a classic, affordable, renowned automatic dive watch that is loved by many.
 It also comes in a range of colors, and Orient also have a close sibling, the Ray you might also want to check out in this comparison post I wrote.

 Invicta are also synonymous with affordability and their Pro Diver collection is huge.
 The only challenge is finding the ones that feature an automatic movement, because most of them are quartz!

 This particular model is very similar to the Mako above, and also reflects many of the signature features of the good ol’ Rolex Submariner.
-Large lumed pips for hour markers, the mercedes hour hand, a clear black dial and a large crown guard.
+Large lumed pips for hour markers, the Mercedes hour hand, a clear black dial and a large crown guard.

-I am also surprised Invicta has managed to get 200m water resistance with this watch, which means you can really take it in the water for a prolonged amount of time.
+I am also surprised Invicta has managed to get 200m water resistance with this cheap automatic watch, which means you can really take it in the water for a prolonged amount of time.
 And somehow, they have sourced a Swiss automatic movement to make this baby tick!

 5. Orient Bambino